Jaseunda/pock-store/SECURITY.md

 ### Custom Archive Format

-- All PockOS packages use a proprietary archive format (.pock)
+- All PockOS packages use a proprietary archive format (.pock, .app, libro)
 - The format includes multiple layers of encryption and obfuscation
 - Package contents are not directly accessible through standard archive tools
 - Critical application assets and code are protected from reverse engineering attempts